Tsuchiura: Climate

-Tsuchiura has a Humid continental climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
-The average annual temperature in Tsuchiura is 13.9 °C. The average annual rainfall is 1286 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 25.8 °C, and lowest in January, at around 2.8 °C.
+Tsuchiura has a humid continental climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+The average annual temperature is 13.9 °C. The average annual rainfall is 1286 mm with September as the wettest month.
+The temperatures are highest, on average, in August, at around 25.8 °C, and lowest in January, at around 2.8 °C.